sjp-work/digital-concrete/README.md

 Credits:

-TeCoEd for his code Python-Poem-Maker, which I used as a base.
+[@TeCoEd] for his code Python-Poem-Maker, which I used as a base.
+[@studiorabota] for troubleshooting and giving feedback on my code for HTML, CSS and Python.
+[@gijsdeheij] for troubleshooting and giving feedback on my code for HTML, CSS and Python.

 -----------------------------------------------------------------------------------------------------------------------------------